There are many health conditions that come with being a senior citizen.

 Here are four old age health problems to look out for and possible ways and means to prevent them.

 According to WebMD, three-fourths of adults aged 60 and older are overweight or obese.
 Obesity is a trigger for not only type 2 diabetes, but cardiovascular disease, breast and colon cancer, gall bladder disease, and high blood pressure.
 Maintaining a healthy weight is key to preventing these complications.
 Low impact exercises, such as water aerobics, walking, stretching and gardening can help prevent these chronic diseases in the elderly.
-Moreover, they may also help boost moods and seratonin levels.
+Moreover, they may also help boost moods and serotonin levels.

 Osteoporosis and Falls